digitalcredentials/sign-and-verify/README.md

 NOTE: `AUTH_TYPE` accepts the following values:
 - `OIDC_TOKEN`: retrieves email from `userinfo` endpoint using OIDC token and fetches matching credential
-- `VP_CHALLENGE`: fetched credential with matching VP challenge
+- `VP_CHALLENGE`: fetches credential with matching VP challenge

 NOTE: the `DID_SEED` included as an example is just for your reference.
 Do not check in production did seeds, private keys, or the equivalent.